 I already helped him with treatment in at least four different cities.

 I already took care of him when he got violently ill.

 I already made phone calls trying to get him further treatment.

-I already went with him to the emergency room when he got an abscess in his arm from shooting up, cleaned and drained.
+I already went with him to the emergency room when he got an abscess in his arm from shooting up, and had to have it cleaned and drained.

 I already prayed.